 If CCHS can not take in your animals, there are other outlets.
 There is a huge listing of other shelters and rescues at www.petfinder.com and you can type in your zip code and get a list of shelters/rescues closest to you.
 For purebred animals – either dogs or cats – you can typically find a breed rescue by doing a simple Google search and type in that breed with Tennessee in the subject heading.
 For puppies especially, people can call Precious Friends Puppy Rescue in Clarksville, TN at 931-551-4407.
 Precious Friends regularly ships puppies to North Shore Animal League in New York.
 But, spots on these shipments are at a premium and people are encouraged to contact them as soon as they can.
 Precious Friends requires puppies being surrendered to have had their 1st puppy shot 14 days in advance, be between 8-12 weeks old at the time of surrender, and have no hair loss.
 They will vaccinate the puppies for you and then the pups would go back to your house to wait for the additional two weeks.
 Pit or pit mix puppies are not accepted.
 Please make all arrangements with Precious Friends.

-CCHS has also done courtesy listings for pet owners – especially people who have had animals dumped on their property.
-Dumping is a very common practice by irresponsible idiots who allow their animals to reproduce or suddenly decide they have to unload an unwanted dog or cat.
+Dumping is a very common practice by irresponsible people who allow their animals to reproduce or suddenly decide they have to unload an unwanted dog or cat.
 Dumping animals creates numerous headaches for people who are the lucky recipients of a sudden litter of puppies/kittens or confused and terrified adults.
 Dumping animals is one of the meanest, cruelest things anyone can do to a dog or cat.
-Euthanasia is a more compassionate than tossing a dog or cat out in a strange area where its fate is often decided by being hit by a car, shot, injured in a fight with other desperate strays, starvation, or dehydration.
+Euthanasia is more compassionate than tossing a dog or cat out in a strange area where its fate is often decided by being hit by a car, shot, injured in a fight with other desperate strays, starvation, or dehydration.
 Dumping animals – even at an animal shelter – is against the law.
-For people who unexpectedly become caretakers of additional pets, CCHS is happy to post your animals on its site with you as the contact and any inquiries will be passed on to the caretaker.
+For people who unexpectedly become caretakers of additional pets, contact us and we will discuss options.

 CCHS would like to save every animal in the area, but we simply can not do that – there are WAY too many.
 The overpopulation of dogs and cats is the number one reason why we constantly ask pet owners to have their pets spayed and neutered.
 But, we try and do what we can with our resources.
 Please call the shelter at (731) 352-9950 or email firstname.lastname@example.org for more information about admission or additional options.